Hongqi H5: Hongqi H5 Sports

-The Hongqi H5 Sports is the sports appearance package for the Hongqi H5.
-It features more aggressive front and rear bumpers, reworked grille, glossy black trim parts and boot-mounted spoiler, and quad exhaust tips.
-However, the powertrain remains to be the same as the regular H5.
+The Hongqi H5 Sports was offered as a sports oriented appearance package for the Hongqi H5.
+It featured a more aggressive looking front and rear bumper, a reworked grille, glossy black trim accents and a boot-mounted spoiler, and quad exhaust tips.
+However, the powertrain remained to be the same and was unchanged.

-Second generation
+Second generation (2022–present)

 Media images of the second generation Hongqi H5 were released in March 2022.
 The second generation model features a completely redesigned exterior in the same style of the Hongqi H9 flagship.